spesmilo/electrum/contrib/secp_HOWTO.md

 ![CodeIcon](https://img.icons8.com/color/96/000000/smartphone-cpu.png)

-If you have gotten to this page, likely you have been sent here by Electron Cash's "nagger" dialog informing you that you don't have **libsecp** installed.
+If you have gotten to this page, likely you have been sent here by Electron Cash's  dialog informing you that you don't have **libsecp** installed.
 The purpose of this document is to instruct you on how to rectify the situation.

 ### About libsecp256k1-0

-This library was originally developed by [Peter Wuille](https://twitter.com/pwuille?lang=en) for Bitcoin, and has since been adapted or reused in many major cryptocurrencies for fast elliptic curve operations.
+This library was originally developed by [Peter Wuille](https://twitter.com/pwuille?lang=en) for Bitcoin, and has since been adapted and used in many major cryptocurrencies for fast elliptic curve operations.
 Electron Cash uses this library as a secure way to sign and verify transactions.

-Electron Cash's [CashShuffle](https://www.cashshuffle.com) component also makes heavy use of this library since it is secure and fast, and as such it is highly recommended you install it if using [CashShuffle](https://www.cashshuffle.com).
+### CashShuffle requires libsecp256k1-0

+Electron Cash's [CashShuffle](https://www.cashshuffle.com) makes heavy use elliptic curve cryptography with each message sent.
+Since Python-only cryptography is incredibly slow (and potentially susceptible to side-channel exploits), libsecp is required for [CashShuffle](https://www.cashshuffle.com) within Electron Cash.
+The reason for this requirement is simple: you would be interfering with the speed and security of other shufflers by *not* using libsecp.
+Thus in order to be a reliable partner for other shuffle participants, Electron Cash requires you to use this library if you want to enable [CashShuffle](https://www.cashshuffle.com).

 You have a few options: